 - the direct support or supervision of individuals who deliver all or any portion of the personal financial planning process to a client.

 - teaching all, or any portion, of the personal financial planning process.

 Joe Pitzl, CFP® shares how he got a head start in completing his experience requirement:

 “To get a head start on fulfilling my experience requirement, I held three financial planning internships and filed tax returns in a tax firm for two years while in school (it counted for about a year collectively).
 I then worked for a year as a full-time financial planner before taking and passing the exam.
 Six months later, I had officially fulfilled the 3-year requirement and became a CFP®.”

 4 | Background Check… Do You Pass?

-Applicants for CFP® certification must pass CFP Board’s Candidate Fitness Standards, which describe conduct which may bar an individual from being certified.
+Applicants for CFP® certification must pass the CFP Board’s Candidate Fitness Standards, which describe conduct that may bar an individual from being certified.

-This is one of the aspects which makes being a CFP® professional so much more prominent; we are held to a higher standard than your typical financial advisors.
+This is one of the aspects that makes being a CFP® professional so much more prominent; we are held to a higher standard than your typical financial advisors.

 5 | Time to Pay Your Dues